Queer-Theatre-Kalamazoo/qtdocs/docs/source/appcontext.rst

 .. epigraph:: Here I will demonstrate one solution to a problem I frequently encountered: circular imports.
 For this example we will be using Flask-Mail, but the process should remain the same for any extension that needs an object to be initialized to the application context.

-.. tip:: The following assumes a typical application factory pattern is being used.
+.. note:: The following assumes a typical application factory pattern is being used.
 See https://hackersandslackers.com/flask-application-factory/\.

 ***************
 Solution
 ***************

 ``__init__.py``

 .. code-block:: python

   def init_app():